sambanerjee2022/Agricultural-intensification-and-fungal-rarity/README.md

-# Agricultural-intensification-is-linked-to-the-rarity-of-soil-fungi-across-Europe
+# Agricultural-intensification-and_Fungal-rarity

-Here you will have the script and input table used for the manuscript.
+Required scripts and input files used for the manuscript.